IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 28. Enter **ibm watsonx** in the search field and the click the **IBM watsonx Assistant for Z Operator Catalog** tile.

     Note, it may take a few minutes for the operator to appear.
-Try again if it is not initially found.
+If the operator is not found initially,refresh the browser page and try the search again.

     ![](_attachments/installAssistantOperator1.png)